grpc/proposal/A115-remove-priority-lb-child-policy-cache.md

 Note this should be done for Java and Go only.

-For C-core, we are actually potentially getting benefit from this behavior due to subchannel sharing, so we're not planning to drop it there until we have the longer-term solution ready.
+For C-core, we are actually potentially getting benefit from this behavior due to subchannel pooling, so we're not planning to drop it there until we have the longer-term solution ready.

 ### Temporary environment variable protection